Installation

 Install Master CSS into your project via package managers.

-npm install @master/css@beta
+npm install @master/css-runtime@rc

 Set up CSS runtime engine